exqt/RiftASIO/README.md

-# ASIO Plugin for Rift of the NecroDancer
+# ASIO Mod for Rift of the NecroDancer

 > [!NOTE]
 > ASIO requires a compatible audio device.